 This mind-set certainly exists amongst both service managers and field engineers alike in some companies.

 For many field service engineers driving a van is just a means of getting from one job to the next.
 Yet in reality, driving that van from A to B is actually an intrinsic part of what their job is.
 If they do it well – even just slightly better than they are currently doing so – the cost savings available for field service companies could be considerable, as has been very well documented.

+So perhaps it’s time we reinvented the image of the White Van Man, repositioning him as the true professional he is, the pillar of our community, the saviour who comes to solve our problems in his tall white chariot.
 Let’s encourage our engineers to take pride in being not only professionals within their trade but professionals behind the wheel as well.